Skip to main content

 • Provides guided templates, in-app validations, and AIR submission.

-• It has a secure portal and mail fulfillment, plus team permissions.
+• Offers a secure recipient copy portal and mail fulfillment.

-• Bulk corrections wizard with side-by-side error context.
+• Bulk corrections wizard with detailed error information for faster fixes.

 5. Yearli by Greatland

-• Imports data from CSV files and accounting software.
-Includes same-day USPS for cutoffs.
+• Import data from CSV files and accounting software with same-day USPS for cutoffs.

 • Tools for address validation and bulk recipient management.